galasa-dev/galasa.dev/src/markdown-pages/docs/writing-own-tests/test-streams.md

 etcdctl put framework.test.stream.EXAMPLE.location http://<XXX>:8080/testcatalog/example
 etcdctl put framework.test.stream.EXAMPLE.description "Example Test Stream"
 ```
 Note that ```framework.test.streams``` is a comma seperated list.
-If etcdctl ```get framework.test.streams``` returns a stream already, in this example ```SIMBANK``` is returned, then this stream must be added in addition to the new stream.
+If ```etcdctl get framework.test.streams``` returns a stream - in this example ```SIMBANK``` is returned - then this stream must be added in addition to the new stream.

 6. Define the properties that are required for the test run, as shown in the CPS and CREDS files in step one of this sample.
-The following set of properties are required to run the sample test in our example.
-Again, these commands must be run inside the session inside the CPS container.
+In this example, the following set of properties are required to run the sample test.
+The commands to set these properties must be run inside the session inside the CPS container.
 ```
 etcdctl put zos.cluster.DEFAULT.images MYTESTIMAGE etcdctl put zos.image.MYTESTIMAGE.ipv4.hostname <XXX>